 A: Under Proposal One, the 11 directors receiving the highest number of affirmative votes cast will be elected.
-The approval, on an advisory basis, of Proposal Two and the approval of Proposal Three each requires the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote on that proposal at the Annual Meeting.
+The approval, on an advisory basis, of Proposal Two and the approval of Proposal Three and Proposal Four each requires the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote on that proposal at the Annual Meeting.
 Abstentions are not counted in the tally of votes FOR or AGAINST a proposal but are counted as present in person or represented by proxy and entitled to vote.
 A withheld vote is the same as an abstention.
-With respect to Proposal Four, the frequency receiving the highest number of votes cast - 1 Year, 2 Years, or 3 Years - will be considered the frequency that the stockholders prefer.